 EBERLY COLLEGE OF SCIENCE

-MARY BETH WILLIAMS, Associate Dean for Undergraduate Education
+MARY BETH WILLIAMS, Senior Associate Dean for Undergraduate Education

-ANDREW STEPHENSON, Associate Dean for Graduate Education and Research
+ANDREW STEPHENSON, Associate Dean for Research and Innovation

 Astronomy and Astrophysics -- DONALD SCHNEIDER, Head